ethereum/portal-blog/pages/posts/portal-bridge-4444s-guide.md

 ---

 # What is a Portal Bridge?
-A Portal Bridge is an application which takes Ethereum mainnet data from a source, feeds it into a Portal client who then injects the data into the Portal sub-networks.
+A Portal Bridge is an application which takes Ethereum mainnet data from a source, feeds it into a Portal client who then injects the data into the various Portal sub-networks.

 # What are we doing in this guide?
 We will be deploying a Portal Bridge that will feed the Portal history subnetwork with 4444s data.
 Currently, this refers to all pre-merge chain history data.
 We will feed this data into the the Portal History network, which is a Portal sub-network that stores canonical Ethereum mainnet headers, block bodies, and receipts.
 The Portal Bridge will be using [era1](https://github.com/ethereum/go-ethereum/pull/26621) files to source the data.
 These files are hosted at `https://era1.ethportal.net`.